yushan777/SUPIR-Demo/README.md

 #### SDXL Model
 * [Juggernaut-XL_v9_RunDiffusionPhoto_v2](https://huggingface.co/yushan777/SUPIR/resolve/main/SDXL/juggernautXL_v9Rundiffusionphoto2.safetensors)
   Place in `models/SDXL`
   You can use your own preferred SDXL Model.
-One that specialized in realism, photographic will work better.
+One that specialises in realism, photographic will work better.

 There are two SUPIR model variants: v0Q and v0F.